GL-MPP/EVA-7/S11 Assignment/README.md

 Part -3 Training the model

-Part -4 Displaying the newly added images annoated images by Yolo.
+Part -4 Displaying the newly generated annoated images by Yolo.

-Part -5 Downlaoding a short video, breaking the video into frames of images.
+Part -5 Downloading a short video, breaking the video into frames of images.
 Annotating the images through yolo and rebuilding the video using annotated images.

 ### Part -1
 Images were downloaded 25 images per class(for 4 classes).
-The images were then annotated manually using the annotaion tool.
+The images were then annotated manually using the annotation tool.
 The images and generated labels were placed in appropriate folders.

 ### Part -2
 The config file was updated to make number of classes = 4.
 There were extra image information in train.txt which had to be removed to make the structure ready for training.